HomeArticlesComparisonTDEE vs BMR

 • Exercise activity thermogenesis (EAT): ~10-15% for most people

-• Thermic effect of food (TEF): ~10% — calories burned digesting food
+• Thermic effect of food (TEF): ~10%, the calories burned digesting food

 NEAT is the most underappreciated component.
-Highly active people unconsciously move more throughout the day (more steps, more standing) while sedentary people move less — creating a TDEE difference of 300–500 kcal/day between people of similar size who do the same structured exercise.
+Highly active people unconsciously move more throughout the day, more steps, more standing, while sedentary people move less.
+That gap alone can create a TDEE difference of 300-500 kcal/day between people of similar size who do the same structured exercise.

 Use the TDEE Calculator to find your full daily calorie burn.